TheJacksonLaboratory/wn2vec/docs/index.rst

 5. Evaluating concept sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our hypothesis is that non-biomedical concept replacement will improve embeddings as judged by a smaller distance of related concepts to each other.
-To assess this, we defined: biocarta_canonical_gene_set, kegg_canonical_gene_set, bp_gene_ontology_gene_set and pid_canonical_gene_set concept sets representing genetic and genomic functions (gene sets) and biomedical concepts taken from MeSH.
+Our hypothesis is that non-biomedical concept synonym replacement will improve embeddings as judged by a smaller distance of related concepts to each other.

+To assess this, we defined 5 different biomedical concept sets representing genetic and genomic functions (gene sets) and biomedical concepts taken from MeSH  (4 gene sets of sets and 1 MeSH set of sets):
+* biocarta_canonical_gene_set
+* kegg_canonical_gene_set
+* bp_gene_ontology_gene_set
+* pid_canonical_gene_set

-The /scripts/compare_embeddings.py script from wn2vec is used to assess the mean intracluster cosine distances of the corresponding concepts.
+We used the word2vec embeddings of each concepts in the sets to evaluate the impact of WordNet-based synonym replacemnt using the mean cluster coside distance of the corresponding concepts.

 See :ref:`conceptset_evaluation` for details.